camdez/checkbox.el/README.md

 ```

 If you prefer to use an alternate set of checkboxes, you can do so by
-changing the value of `checkbox/states`, a buffer-local variable.
+changing the value of `checkbox-states`, a buffer-local variable.
 Less advanced users may prefer to do this through the `customize`
 facility: